v3il/NewCPGuide/README.md

 New CP Guide
 -------
-A hint project that provides documentation for working with the front of a new control panel
+A hint project that provides documentation about development process of uCoz control panel v2